-There is no specific test for MSA, and it is often confused with Parkinson's disease because of the similarity of some of the symptoms.
-However, MSA is distinct in that it causes damage to the autonomic nervous system, which controls bodily functions such as heart rate, blood pressure, digestion and bladder functioning.
+There is no specific test for multiple system atrophy, and it's often confused with Parkinson's disease because of the similarity of some of the symptoms.
+However, MSA is distinct in that it causes damage to the autonomic nervous system, which controls bodily functions such as heart rate, blood pressure, digestion, and bladder functioning.

-In order to qualify for benefits under either Social Security Disability Income (SSDI) or Supplemental Security Income (SSI), you must have a disability or a combination of disabilities that has lasted or can be expected to last 12 months or more (or result in death).
+In order to qualify for benefits under either Social Security Disability Income (SSDI) or Supplemental Security Income (SSI), you must have a disability that has lasted or can be expected to last 12 months or more (or result in your death).

 Social Security will evaluate whether you have a disability in one of three ways.
-Either your disability will be found to "meet a listing" or "equal a listing, or your impairments must render you unable to do your previous or any other work for which you are qualified.
-Because of the severity of the disorder and its poor prognosis, Social Security has identified MSA as one of the disorders that can qualify for a fast-tracked approval under the Compassionate Allowance program.
+You have to either meet "meet a listing" or "equal a listing," or your impairments must make you unable to do your previous or any other work for which you're qualified.
+And because of the severity of the disorder and its poor prognosis, Social Security has identified MSA as one of the medical conditions that can qualify for a fast-tracked approval under the Compassionate Allowance program.

-Social Security has a list of impairments that are automatically considered disabling if certain symptoms and test results are established by your medical evidence.
-There is no specific listing for MSA, but Social Security usually evaluates MSA under the disability listing for Parkinson's disease.
+Social Security has a list of impairments that are automatically considered disabling, if your medical records contain certain symptoms and test results.
+There is no specific listing for multiple system atrophy, but Social Security usually evaluates MSA under the disability listing for Parkinson's disease.

 To qualify for benefits under the Parkinson's listing (11.06), your medical records must document one of the following:

-If you don't meet the specific criteria described above, your condition may still be found to be disabling if your symptoms are of equal severity to those in one of Social Security's other listings.
-Since MSA affects many bodily functions, there are several listings that can be used to evaluate the severity of your disability.
+If you don't meet the specific criteria described in the Parkinson's listing, Social Security can still find your condition disabling if your symptoms are as severe as the symptoms required in another of Social Security's listings.
+Since MSA affects many bodily functions, Social Security might evaluate the severity of your disability under several other listings:

-If you don't meet or equal a listing, Social Security will examine the impact of your MSA on your ability to work.
-You can still qualify for disability benefits if you can show Social Security that you are unable to return to your past work or any other work for which you are qualified.
+If you don't meet or equal a listing, Social Security will examine how multiple system atrophy impacts your ability to work.
+You can still qualify for disability benefits if you can show Social Security that you're unable to return to your past job—or any other work for which you're qualified.